Cartan subrings in soluble ranked Lie rings: Definitions and notations

 Throughout the following, $\gk$ stands for a ranked Lie ring, and by \emph{subring} we mean \emph{Lie subring}.
 A \emph{definable $\gk$-module} is a definable abelian group $V$ on which $\gk$ acts definably as a Lie ring.

-\begin{definition} A $\gk$-module $V$ is said to be \emph{$\gk$-minimal} if it does not have infinite definable $\gk$-submodule.
+\begin{definition} A $\gk$-module $V$ is said to be \emph{$\gk$-minimal} if it is definable connected and it does not have an infinite definable $\gk$-submodule.
 It is said to be \emph{irreducible} if, in addition, it has no finite $\gk$-submodule. \end{definition}

-\begin{fait}(see \cite[Lemma 4.10]{ABC}) Let $\gk$ be an abelian ranked Lie ring and $V$ a $\gk$-minimal module.
+\begin{fait}(see \cite[Lemma 4.10]{ABC}) Let $\gk$ be an abelian ranked Lie ring and $V$ be a $\gk$-minimal module.
 Suppose that the action is non-trivial.
 Then $V$ is $\gk$-irreducible. \end{fait}